State of Compliance

 State Aid Law

-The institutional structure and the enforcement mechanism, however, continue to be a cause of concern.
-Due to the last reorganisation of the ministries, the Ministry of Economy and the Ministry of Finance were merged and the staff originally assigned to the SACU was transferred to other departments.
-Therefore, the SACU is effectively not operational, with staff being appointed to complete tasks on an ad hoc basis.
+The institutional structure and the enforcement mechanism continue to be a cause of concern.
+Due to the reorganisation of the ministries, the Ministry of Economy and the Ministry of Finance were merged and the staff originally assigned to the State Aid Control Unit (SACU) was transferred to other departments.
+Therefore, SACU is effectively not operational, with staff being appointed to complete tasks on an ad hoc basis.
 The Secretariat has voiced its concerns to the Ministry which established a working group to discuss the institutional set-up of the authority.
+The situation remains unchanged.

-Furthermore, the independence of the SAC and the SACU is questionable as they are both strongly connected to the Ministry of Economy and Finance.
+Furthermore, the independence of the State Aid Commission (SAC) and SACU is questionable as they are both strongly connected to the Ministry of Economy and Finance.
 The SAC is chaired by the Minister, whereby the Ministry is the largest grantor of State aid.
 In addition, the fact that the decisions of the State aid authority are not publicly available aggravates its partiality and renders close scrutiny by stakeholders and the general public impossible.

-Although the State aid acquis is fully transposed into national legislation, full compliance with the Treaty’s obligations in the area of State aid require an independent State aid authority with sufficient human and technical resources which actively enforces the acquis.
+Although the State aid acquis is fully transposed into national legislation, full compliance with the Treaty’s obligations in the area of State aid requires an independent State aid authority with sufficient human and technical resources which actively enforces the acquis.
+Due to the lack of SAC’s enforcement activities, compliance with the State aid acquis is not guaranteed.